foundry-rs/starknet-foundry/docs/src/testing/advanced/fuzz-testing.md

 # Fuzz Testing

 In many cases, a test needs to verify function behavior for multiple possible values.
-While it is possible to come up with this cases on your own, it is often impractical, especially when you want to test for a large number of possible arguments.
+While it is possible to come up with these cases on your own, it is often impractical, especially when you want to test for a large number of possible arguments.

-Forge allows easily converting your tests to fuzz tests, so random values are generated automatically and injected into a test.
+> ℹ️**Info**
+> Currently, Forge only supports using randomly generated values for fuzzing.
+> This way of fuzzing doesn't support any kind of value generation based on code analysis, test coverage or results of
+> other fuzzer runs.
+> In the future, more advanced fuzzing execution modes will be added.

+## Random Fuzzing

 > ⚠️ **Warning**
 > Currently Forge only supports fuzz testing arguments with `felt252` type.
 Trying to use different argument types will
 > result in an error.

-## Converting Tests To Fuzz Tests

-To convert a test to a fuzz test, simply add arguments to the test function.
+To convert a test to a random fuzz test, simply add arguments to the test function.
 These arguments can then be used in the test body.
-The test will be run multiple times for multiple randomly generated values.
+The test will be run multiple times for different randomly generated values.

 ```cairo
 fn sum(a: felt252, b: felt252) -> felt252 {